CoreWCF/samples/README.md

+## Core WCF Samples

-### What is Core WCF?
+### What is CoreWCF?

-Core WCF is a port of Windows Communication Foundation (WCF) to .NET Core.
-The goal of this project is to enable existing WCF projects to move to .NET Core.
+CoreWCF is a port of Windows Communication Foundation (WCF) to .NET Core.
+The goal of the project is to enable existing WCF projects to move to .NET Core.

 ### Samples

 This repo contains samples for how to use [CoreWCF](../CoreWCF/) in your projects.
-The best place to get started is [Basic / Binding / Basic / Http](Basic/Binding/Basic/Http).
+The best place to get started is [Scenarios / Getting-started-with-CoreWCF](Scenarios / Getting-started-with-CoreWCF).

 The goal for this repo is to match the structure of the WCF samples so its easy to transition from one to the other.